Main navigation | Main content

 Future Leaders Aspiring in Science and Healthcare

-Microscopic creatures are everywhere in our world.
-Microscopes give us the ability to visualize these tiny organisms.
-Come check out some bugs and other microorganisms under our microscopes!
+Even though you can’t see them, microscopic organisms are everywhere in our world!
+Microscopes give us the ability to see these tiny creatures.
+Come check out bugs, microorganisms, and your own cells under microscopes!

 Medical Devices Center

-Technical Association of the Pulp and Paper Industry
+Technical Association of the Pulp and Paper Industry–UMN Student Group

 This event is sponsored by the University of Minnesota College of Science and Engineering K-12 Outreach Programs.